BurkeO/Final_Year_Project_App/README.md

 * For the preprocessing and machine learning code, you will find it [here](https://github.com/BurkeO/Final_Year_Project).

 The video below will illustrate the behaviour of the application with sample audio (or click on [this link](https://drive.google.com/file/d/1vsim-vC2DLr6RmWSRJbnQsr0BN5WXiwd/view?usp=sharing))

+In order of occurence, the birdsong played was from a:
+* Northern Raven
+* European Nightjar
+* Atlantic Puffin
 #
 [![Android Application video](app.jpg)](https://drive.google.com/file/d/1vsim-vC2DLr6RmWSRJbnQsr0BN5WXiwd/view?usp=sharing)